Model website terms and conditions that will protect your business

-The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, delivery, returns, dispute resolution, liabilities and risk.
-Provided you comply with the law, you can set the commercial terms you like.
+The governing law in these website terms and conditions is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, delivery, returns, dispute resolution, liabilities and risk.
+Provided you comply with this law, you can set the commercial terms you like.

-Where your end customer is a consumer, you need to comply with the Consumer Contracts (ICAC) 2013 Regulations.
-Therefore, whether you are a marketplace site or a direct seller, we have included relevant provisions in our templates that enable you to comply with these Regulations and run your business seamlessly.
+Where your end customer is a consumer, you need to comply with the Consumer Contracts (ICAC) 2013 Regulations, the Consumer Rights Act 2015 and Alternative Dispute Regulations 2015.
+Therefore, whether you are a marketplace site or a direct seller, we have included relevant provisions in our templates that enable you to comply with the law and run your business seamlessly.

 Where your customer is a business person, our templates allow you to comply with the Sale of Goods Acts (1979 and 1994).

-Where statute law could apply, the T&C have been drawn then applies to specific circumstances, for example, we have included provisions to comply with the Waste Electronic and Electrical Equipment Regulations 2013, but these are only relevant if the type of goods sold is electronic or electrical.
+Where statute law could apply, the website terms and conditions template have been drawn then applies to specific circumstances, for example, we have included provisions to comply with the Waste Electronic and Electrical Equipment Regulations 2013, but these are only relevant if the type of goods sold is electronic or electrical.